 By 1850 the property was in the hands of Col. George Montagu, a retired British army officer.
 Montagu would give his name to the area, although an "e" would be added to the community spelling.
 The old colonel became a gentleman farmer and on the estate kept a herd of more than 1000 goats.
 He sold the unsalted goat's butter for $1.00 a pound to Avery & Brown, druggists, who prepared salves from the product.
 Mrs Montagu died in 1882 and the aging widower relocated to Dartmouth, leaving the farm in the hands of his son Gore.
 Lt.
 Col. George Montagu died in 1889, at age 91, and was buried in St. John's Church Cemetery, Preston Road, near Little Salmon River.
 In 1896 the original house was destroyed by fire and a new residence was erected on the same site.
 In 1915, the remains of the son, Gore, aged 61, were buried by those of his parents.
 Gore's children would continue to occupy the farm.

 In 1985, Loon Lake Developments Limited purchased the property with their vision of transforming this old country estate into a community of large country lots and open spaces while maintaining the integrity of such a beautiful and historic piece of property.
+In 2000 construction started on the course and was open for play in 2001.
 The addition of The Links at Montague completes this vision for all to enjoy.